rbrincke/6502-emulator/readme.md

 So why is it called Two's Complement?
 By definition, the sum of an 8-bit number and its Two's Complement representation is 2<sup>8</sup>.

+## Jump to and return from subroutine (JSR, RTS)

+The JSR instruction is 3 bytes long, the latter two of which are the address to which the program jumps.
+Oddly, the two bytes that are pushed onto the stack do not constitute the location where the program resumes (which would be right after the 3 bytes of the JSR instruction), but instead points to the location of byte 3 of the JSR instruction, one byte short of the actual location.

+The RTS instruction in turn returns from a subroutine by popping two bytes off the stack.
+Because this location is actually at byte 3 of the JSR, the RTS instruction increments this value by 1, which sets the program counter to the correct address.

+Because two bytes are pushed onto the stack, it is perhaps worth mentioning that popping something off the stack returns whatever was last pushed.

 ## Binary arithmetic

 ### Addition (ADC)